CoRRECT: A Deep Unfolding Framework for Motion-Corrected Quantitative R2* Mapping: Proposed Method

 \subsubsection{Motion Simulation}

-We developed a motion simulation procedure to obtain a training dataset consisting of pairs of ground-truth mGRE images $\xbm_j$ and their subsampled, noisy, and motion-corrupted measurements $\ybm^\phi_j$ (see details in Sec. ~\ref{sec:data_simu}).
-The motion-corrupted measurements $\ybm^\phi_j$ are simulated by replacing regions of the motion-free k-space data of $\xbm_j$ with its moved version $\phi(\xbm_j)$.
-Let the diagonal matrix $\Hbm_{jl} \in \{0, 1\}^{m \times m}$ denote a binary map where its diagonal elements have values 1 in locations corrupted by the $l$-th motion event, simulating the beginning and duration of this motion.
-Then, $\ybm^\phi_j$ with a total $L \geq 1$ motion events can be modeled as
+Building upon the motion corruption model in Eq.~\eqref{equ:pro-fwd-with-motion}, we obtain a training dataset consisting of pairs of ground-truth mGRE images $\xbm_j$ and their subsampled, noisy, and motion-corrupted measurements $\ybm^\phi_j$ (see details in Sec. ~\ref{sec:data_simu}) as